kreuz123/Jhen-s-Studio_js/README.md

 3.A feature to fetch and display stories.
 Although I haven't received the stories from my friend yet, I included this functionality to practice using JavaScript.

-  The Lushretreat website link: https://lushretreat.netlify.app/
+  The lushretreat website link: https://lushretreat.netlify.app/